 Equity Release allows you to release some of the money you have in your property, in a lump sum, multiple lump sums or a steady income stream, and in some cases a mixture of all these.
-The money you receive will be repaid at a later stage, usually when you die and usually from the sale of your home, allowing you to continue living there in the meantime.
+The money you receive will be repaid at a later stage, usually when you die and generally from the sale of your home, allowing you to continue living there in the meantime.

 There are four main types of Equity Release